manishloginn/Fees_collection_Frontend/README.md

-credentials admin {
+credentials for  admin
+{
 username : admin;
 password : 12345
 }

-credentials student {
+credentials for student  or you can registere also at the time of registratin he need School ID so i am sharing you one school id which is in my database **67697984bb5d9dae76a7a977** use this or **676978bc2ec4bf09a53c9c2b** this {
 username : manish@gmail.com;
 password : 12345
 }